alephcloud/hs-configuration-tools/README.md

 Most of these features are already implemented elsewhere but not yet integrated into this package.

+*   Teach optparse-applicative to not print usage-message for info options.

 *   Simplify specification of Configuration data types by integrating the aeson instances and the option parser.